 Outpatient Treatment Programs

 Standard outpatient treatment is once or twice a week.
 Standard outpatient (OP) is the lowest level of care we offer aside from transitional living.
 OP allows those who have gone through a continuum of care the ability to attend individual or group therapy whenever needed.

 By the time a patient reaches an outpatient level of care, they are living independently and attend fewer therapy and group sessions per week.
 Outpatient care focuses on the daily management of recovery, with staff support along the way.
 A patient reaching an outpatient level of care can expect to fully integrate recovery into their daily lives.
 They can take action to reduce stress and relapse naturally.

 Sessions are usually once or twice a week.
 This provides an extremely flexible schedule to those who have returned to and built a life without drugs.
 Clients are able to live at home while attending therapy.
 This encourages stability while returning to life’s responsibilities.

-While transitional or sober living is not a level of care, it is vital enough within the recovery process to be mentioned.
+While transitional living program is not a level of care, it is vital enough within the recovery process to be mentioned.
 Sober living includes clients who live in an accountable and sober residence affiliated with a treatment program.

 Most treatment programs offer sober living while patients attend outpatient levels of care like PHP or IOP.
 We offer sober living residences to anyone in our outpatient programs, and even sometime afterward.

 Sober living encourages stability in an affordable and comfortable environment.
 Those in sober living can still take advantage of treatment options whenever needed.
 They can also continue to live with a sober support network built during the treatment process.

 Finding The Best Addiction Treatment Option For You